robertknight/1pass/README.md

 1pwd-cmd-client
 ===============

 A command-line client for 1Password.
+Compatible with 1Password vaults created by 1Password that have been synced to Dropbox.

+Supports:
+ * Creating, opening and changing the master password for vaults
+ * Listing, adding and removing items in vaults
+ * Decrypting and displaying the contents of items
+ * Generating random passwords for new items

 ## Setup